oddstream/aoc/README.md

 Discourage screen clutter, for example in Go use a `switch` rather than a nested cascade of `if else if else`.
 (Except that, the Go debugger gets a bit jumpy around switch statements.)

-Keep all the code self-contained; no helper functions or libraries unless there is a very good reason.
+Keep all the code self-contained; no helper functions or libraries unless there is a very good reason (like MD5 for Lua).

 Use one logging/trace system, for example in Go use `log.Println`, in Lua use a simple `log` library.

 ## Lessons

 1. Remove all irrelevant characters from input before processing it.
 (2023 day 1 part 1).
-We mindful of any trailing newlines.
-Ignore all the fluff and just get the values (2023 day 5)
+Be mindful of any trailing newlines.
+Ignore all the fluff and just get the values (2023 day 5).
 2. Use maps (2023 day 3) with numeric keys (Lua), especially when key is multi-part.
-3. Brute force can be done in reverse (2023 day 5)
+3. Brute force can be done in reverse (2023 day 5).
 4. Avoid regular expressions, especially in Go.
 Like someone said: "if you solve a problem with regular expressions, you now have two problems". `fmt.Sscanf()` , `strings.Split()` and `strings.Fields()` can go a long way.
 5. Seeing the word 'infinite' in the description means you should be using maps, not a fixed size grid.
 6. A lot of stumbles and bad starts happen because I don't fully understand the puzzle descriptions, or think I can see ambiguities.
 When this happens, it's often helpful to work out a solution by hand in a text editor.
 At first, I laughed when I saw someone doing AoC in vim, but now I understand that completely.